bio-miga/MiGA-Docker/miga-cli-projects/create-a-clade-project.md

 For this exercise 10 _Dehalococcoides_ genomes with the file extension `fasta` should be in the directory `$HOME/miga_genomes/dehalo`.
 This will be the case if you followed the instructions in the section **Get Example Data**.
 Otherwise you will have to make adjustments to the commands below.

 This exercise takes approximately 90 minutes to run interactively.
-The same execise is included under **Submitting MiGA Jobs** if you would rather run it that way.
+The same exercise is included under **Submitting MiGA Jobs** if you would rather run it that way.

 If you need to, log in and start MIGA CLI using the appropriate method for a [local installation](../starting-miga/starting-miga.md#starting-local-miga-cli) (**Starting & Stopping MiGA Docker**), MiGA [on a cluster](../starting-miga/starting-miga.md#starting-miga-singularity) (**Starting & Stopping MiGA Docker**), or [on AWS](../aws/miga\_aws\_setup.md#log-into-miga-cli-using-a-terminal) (**Setup a MiGA Instance**).